deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 After execution of our `NtContinue` routine is complete, we will receive the Beacon callback as a result of this thread.

-Additionally, we can see that RSP is set to the first instruction of our `NtContinue` routine.
+Additionally, we can see that RSP is set to the first "real" instruction of our `NtContinue` routine.
 A `ret` instruction, which is what is in RIP currently, will take the stack pointer (RSP) and place it into RIP.
 Executing the return redirects execution back to the `NtContinue` routine.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon27.png" alt="">

-As we can see in the image above, the next `call` instruction calls the `pop rcx` function.
-This `call` instruction, when executed, will push the `pop rcx` instruction onto the stack, as a return address.
+As we can see in the image above, the next `call` instruction calls the `pop rcx` instruction.
+This `call` instruction, when executed, will push the address of the `pop rcx` instruction onto the stack, as a return address.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon28.png" alt="">